mb-0/plex-gentoo-ebuilds/README.md

 # What
 This is a snapshot of my local overlay I ended up maintaining after waiting for new plex-media-server ebuilds from official ebuild factories.
 You may want to look at official repositories before playing with this one.

-# How is this repo structured?
-- The branch master includes Plex PUBLIC only.
-- The branch plexpublic inclised Plex PUBLIC only (this is merged to master).
-- The branch plexpass includes Plex Pass releases only.
-- The branch all includes both Plex PUBLIC and Plex PASS.

 # How
 Brave enough?